A Critique of The New Thought Movement and the Law of Attraction

 And why don´t they take the James Randi´s One Million Dollar Paranormal Challenge? – Here there is money they can attract and manifest very easily.
 James Randi is an American stage magician and scientific skeptic.
-His challenge is offering a prize of US $1,000,000 to eligible applicants who can demonstrate evidence of any paranormal, supernatural or occult power or event under test conditions agreed to by both parties.
+His challenge is offering a prize of US $1,000,000 to eligible applicants who can demonstrate evidence of any paranormal, supernatural, or occult power or event under test conditions agreed to by both parties.

-Let us take two other testimonials, and assume they are right.
+Let us take two other testimonials and assume they are right.

 Mr. Canfield attributes his success to knowing and applying the principles of The Secret – he literally attracted 100,000 dollars through good feelings, positive energy, and the power of visualization.
-Is it possible, however, that this is a misattribution, and that the actual reason for his success is that he suddenly remembered that he had written a book, got it published, and subsequently earned money from it?
+Is it possible, however, that this is a misattribution and the actual reason for his success is that he suddenly remembered that he had written a book, got it published, and subsequently earned money from it?
 You know, all the other authors do it.
 Is he making an Arbitrary inference?
-The post hoc ergo propter hoc (after this therefore because of this) fallacy would appear to be working overtime in the minds of enthusiastic Secreteers.
+The post hoc ergo propter hoc (after this therefore because of this) fallacy would appear to be working overtime in the minds of the enthusiastic Secreteers.
 “It happened because I wished for it,” the Secreteer would say, instead of the more obvious explanation, “It happened because I worked for it.”

-In another instance, an advocate for the Law of Attraction tells us that he posted a picture of his dream home on what he calls his “vision board”, forgot about it, found the vision board five years later, and was astounded to discover that the home he was currently living in matched the one he had visualized.
+In another instance, an advocate for the Law of Attraction tells us that he posted a picture of his dream home on what he calls his “vision board,” forgot about it, found the vision board five years later and was astounded to discover that the home he was currently living in matched the one he had visualized.